FatCharlie/DiscoBox/README.md

 \end{aligned}
 $$

-Which gets us from our OAM(l) and Radial(p) degrees of freedom to our 16d Hilbert space down to our 4 logical qubits.
+Which gets us from our OAM(l) and Radial(p) degrees of freedom to our 16d Hilbert space down to our 4 logical qubits per photon.

 ## The Next Step